Pepoii/PCDS-Queue-Assistant-Mobile-app/README.md

 PCDS Queueing Assistant is a mobile app that helps students track their queue number in real-time, reducing wait times and eliminating the need to stay physically near the cashier.

 How to download ?
---Go to Releases  👇 👉
+--Go to Releases at the right 👉 or down 👇 if mobile browsing